Wheat production in the United States: Classification and uses

-The byproducts resulting from milling of all the above varieties are used to feed animals.
+The byproducts resulting from the milling of all the above varieties are used to feed animals.

 Enrichment

 In 1941, the wheat industry began to adopt voluntary widespread enrichment (fortification) of wheat flour with vitamins, folic acid, and iron, the outcome of a recommendation by the National Nutrition Conference for Defense, charged with investigating the causes of poor health among many World War II recruits.
 By 1942, some 75 percent of breads in the United States were fortified.
 Mandatory fortification requirements went into effect in 1943, following the publication of the first U.S. government recommended dietary allowances.
-The removal of naturally occurring nutrients that occurs in grain processing led to a number of diseases caused by nutritional deficiency, including beriberi, pellagra, neural tube defect, and iron deficiency anemia.
+The removal of naturally occurring nutrients that occur in grain processing led to a number of diseases caused by nutritional deficiency, including beriberi, pellagra, neural tube defects, and iron-deficiency anemia.
 Enrichment helped eradicate or reduce the frequency of these conditions in the United States.